Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Main Logo**

 The Main Logo was tested for:

-1. Responsiveness across all device sizes
+1. Responsiveness across all device sizes.
-2. The Logo acts as a link to index.html
+2. The Logo acts as a link to index.html.

 **All Tests Passed**